vp89/vp89.github.io/_posts/2019-02-17-no-sql-transitory-technology.md

 Cloud-native databases are de-coupling the database process from the storage layer and leveraging the existing high-scale storage services that those companies have built.
 Examples of these are Aurora, Spanner, Cosmos.
 I am not as familiar with the latter two, but the Aurora project was wise to start off as a fork of MySQL and Postgres.

 The sharding middleware components allow the cluster to be abstracted away.
+You write `SELECT foo FROM bar WHERE tenantId = 'abc'` and the query router runs that query on the node which contains that data.
 Examples of these are Citus (Postgres) and Vitess (MySQL).

 To my knowledge there is not yet a cohesive well executed combination of these two approaches, but when it comes there would be very little reason to use NoSQL databases.